 She has worked as a composer / performer / collaborator with a vast array of artists from different disciplines and cultures ranging from Choreographers: Tina Razafi – Writers; Cris Cheek Film Makers: Mike Figgis, Warner Bros Theatre Practitioners: Welfare State International, IOU, Sadista Sisters, The Royal Shakespeare Company Story Teller: Ben Haggarty and site specific theatre makers: Brith Gof.
 Musicians Sianed has shared stages and collaborated with include the likes of veteran improvisers: Max Eastley, Clive Bell, Eric Truffaz, Jan Bang, Arve Henrikson, In the jazz world, Andy Sheppard, Barbara Thomson, in the site specific sound installation world, turntable artist Philip Jeck, and instrument maker Will Menter to name but a few.

-Sianed’s research into vocal techniques has taken her to Egypt, Kenya, Tanzania, Madagascar, (1987) Mongolia (1994) Kazakhstan, and Kyrgistan (1999) Whilst her composition and performance bears the influences and musical curiosity of her travels and experiences the heart of her music is uniquely her own.
+A fiddling, singing composer with an upbringing steeped in the choral and poetic traditions of Wales.
+Her research into vocal techniques has taken her across continents from Africa to Mongolia to Brazil.
+Whilst her composition and performance bears the influences and musical curiosity of her travels, the heart of her music is uniquely her own.

 She found herself high up in the mountains of Madagascar listening to women sing their traditional songs on a the bus crawling at a snails pace over deep potholes gouged by the tropical rain,